Marvel202/Udacity-Supply-Chain-Project/README.md

 3. Other libraries
 	- npm link sol2uml --only=production (for generating class UML automatically)

-### Getting Start

-Create a new directory as project folder and install all requisite npm packages (as listed in package.json):
-	cd project-6
-	npm install

 4. Decentralized Backend and Frontend
 	This DApp is built on Ethereum network which stores record for public access.
 Transaction record including the DApp program code (smart contract) once deployed are immutable.
 Please Goerli Test Network which is the network this DApp is running on.